EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Communication/Leadership/Turn the Ship Around.md

 - THINK OUT LOUD is a mechanism for CONTROL because when I heard what my watch officers were thinking, it made it much easier for me to keep my mouth shut and let them execute their plans.

-- For example, during World War II, the submarine force, while only making up 2 percent of the Navy, sank over 50 percent of all Japanese vessels sunk.
+- For example, during World War II, the submarine force, while only making up 2 percent of the Navy, sank over 50 percent of all Japanese vessels sunk. *This tidbit is interseting in regards to [How the War was Won](../../History/Europe/How%20the%20War%20was%20Won.md) book.*

 - A briefing is a passive activity for everyone except the briefer.
 Everyone else “is briefed.”
 There is no responsibility for preparation or study.